sathya119/sathya119.github.io/content/notes/Atmons - The real God Particle.md

 **HOW?**

 Well, let us see if my MSc in Particles, Strings and Cosmology can help me get a step closer.
-I’m 99.9999% sure it will get me nowhere but there is that 0.0001% hope ;)
+I’m 99.9999% sure it will get me nowhere but there is that 0.0001% of hope ;)